virtualvasu/self-road-report-celo/README.md

 In SafeRoads DAO, [Self Protocol](https://docs.self.xyz/) is integrated to ensure that only real, unique humans can submit road incident reports.
 When a user wants to report an incident, they must verify their identity using [Self Protocol](https://docs.self.xyz/), which leverages Aadhaar-based zero-knowledge proofs.
 This process confirms the user is a genuine individual without exposing any personal data.
 Only after successful verification can the user submit a report and become eligible for rewards, making the platform both secure and privacy-preserving.

+---
+## Telegram Mini App

+- Report incidents directly from Telegram using the bot: https://t.me/saferoads_dao_bot
+- Note: this bot is under active improvement — core reporting works now and better features will be added in the future.

+---

 ## NoahAI-Powered Feature Development